Tips for Successful Exhibiting

 Optimize – How can you maximize your budget?

-Attracting current and potential customers to your trade show exhibit is so important.
-You want to target your audience well in advance of the show.
-Invite them to see you there and to experience all the latest your company has to offer.
-Indicate benefits and features to expect upon visiting and otherwise establish a “hook” for added enticement.
+It is crucial to attract current and potential customers to your trade show exhibit.
+You should target your audience well in advance of the show.
+Invite them to see you there and experience all the latest your company has to offer.
+Indicate the benefits and features to expect upon visiting and establish a “hook” for added enticement.
 Add value for the recipient.

-Most trade show visitors have a fairly set schedule at shows and therefore time is at a premium.
-Creating interesting pre-show promotional marketing pieces enables you to touch visitors while informing them of your presence at the show and entices them to visit.
+Most trade show visitors have a fairly set schedule at shows, so time is at a premium.
+Creating interesting pre-show promotional marketing pieces lets you touch visitors while informing them of your presence at the show and entices them to visit.
 It gets you on their schedule.

-Pre-show promotions and invitations should be delivered 4 to 6 weeks prior to the show, depending upon circumstances.
-Studies show pre-promotion can boost your lead counts by 33% or more.
+Pre-show promotions and invitations should be delivered 4 to 6 weeks before the show, depending on circumstances.
+Studies show that pre-promotion can boost lead counts by 33% or more.

 Lead Generation and Proper Follow Up